Search Engine Authority vs. Search Engine Popularity

 The intuition is that if your query matches tens of thousands of documents, you would be happier looking at documents that many people thought to mention in their web pages, or that people who had important pages mentioned at least a few times.

-There are other ways of measuring popularity that the search engines may be using as well, such as the number of times that a document has been read, or the number of times that it might have been linked to or mentioned or shared on a social network, or selected when shown in a set of search results.
+There are other ways of measuring popularity that the search engines may be used as well, such as the number of times that a document has been read, or the number of times that it might have been linked to or mentioned or shared on a social network, or selected when shown in a set of search results.
 A couple of Microsoft patent applications filed this month question the wisdom of using popularity as a way of ranking pages, and tell us that:

 The most popular page isn’t necessarily the most authoritative page.

 For example, let’s say that you’re looking for the best information that you can find about how gravity works around a black hole.
-It’s possible that the best information you could find might be found in a scientific journal that specializes in the behavior of black holes.
+The best information you could find might be found in a scientific journal that specializes in the behavior of black holes.
 The articles at that journal may even be written by some of the world’s foremost experts on Astronomy for a very scientifically literate audience.
 Chances are if you performed a search at Google or Yahoo or Bing for that topic that, even if that particular journal was open to the public and freely accessible via search engines, that instead of the journal showing up near the top of search results, instead, you would see much more mainstream pages written for a much wider audience.

 Those mainstream articles likely have many more links pointing to them than the journal written for scientists.
 They likely have highly popular pages linking to them from news sources, from government agencies like NASA, and from other more mainstream sites that report about science.
-While pages that are popular can often be useful and informative pages, they may not be the most authoritative pages that could be shown in response to a query.
+While popular pages can often be useful and informative pages, they may not be the most authoritative pages that could be shown in response to a query.

 Author Authority Ranking